 The computer unit supplied with the FDF S6 Laguna fluid rower is considerably more inclusive than a basic one.
 First of all, it features a multi-panel LCD, which means it can show all your workout statistics simultaneously.

 So, you won’t have to scroll through them or use a SCAN function to roll between them.
-Specifically, it displays all data required by a professional rower, including time, distance, speed, heart rate, watts, calories, revolutions per minute, strokes per minute, and 500/m units.
+Moreover, it accurately displays all data required by a professional rower, including time, distance, speed, heart rate, watts, calories, revolutions per minute, strokes per minute, and 500/m units.

 The range can be displayed in miles or km, while speed in MPH or km/h.
 Also, an HR receiver (is included) with the machine.